usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 0099_covid_form_letter.py
 ```

-Here is an example migration adding both the english and spanish forms.
+Here is an example migration adding a form letter in English.

 ```
 from django.db import migrations